 There are conflicting elasticises of caring and understanding—both expand but not at the same rate.
 Too much of the former and you risk trivialising.
 Too much of the latter and you risk immunity to empathy.3

 I understand Coates best through his title: The Beautiful Struggle.
 “Beauty is truth,” wrote John Keats.
 He also wrote “I feel assure I should write from the mere yearning and fondness I have for the Beautiful even if my night’s labours should be burnt every morning and no eye ever shine upon them.”

 The act of making beauty, the act of gaining truth, the act of earning Knowledge and Consciousness—that is the beauty, and that is the struggle.

-After reading The Beautiful Struggle, you might want to alight on a few others who seek and share this abundance of consciousness: Rachel Carson and Emerson on our relationship with nature, Maya Angelou on society, poets Wilfred Owen and T.S.
+After reading The Beautiful Struggle, you might want to alight on a few others who seek and share this abundance of consciousness: Rachel Carson and Emerson on our relationship with nature, Toni Morrison and Maya Angelou on society, poets Wilfred Owen and T.S.
 Eliot on death and suffering, and Rilke and Mary Oliver on self.

 To awaken.
 Is there anything else?